me57tm/First-Year-AI-Assignment-2/ImplementationIdeas/ProblemsAndSolutions.md

 ```
 ##### 2. Vertical Centring

-The exact same thing but no turning of the robot involved and moving sensors to 0 and 180 instead of 90 and -90.
+The exact same thing but no turning of the robot involved and moving sensors to values 0 and 180 instead of 90 and -90.
+Also the sensor is about 8cm in front of the wheelbase when measuring frontwards and 2cm in front of the wheelbase when measuring backwards.
+Account for this for finding the vertical offset of the wheelbase.